Friday, May 29, 2009

 Petar and Branko Krstic, the architects that made the St.Mark's Church in Belgrade (here the post) were mostly popular for realizing in the 1920's and 1930's some masterpieces of modernism in Belgrade.

-n the rest of Europe..it always kept a certain Serbian flavor, making it uniqie of its kind.
+The modernism in Belgrade was not just the same as the modernism in the rest of Europe..it always kept a certain Serbian flavor, making it uniqie of its kind.
 Following some modernist rules, Serbian architects like the Krstic brothers preserved also the historical or national style.
 For that their project showed both: modern shapes and language and traditional elements of the burgeoise architecture.

 So it made the buildings much more approchable for the "normal" upper-class citizen and were not like for example Le Corbusier's villas in France, that were projects more for an intellectual elite.